Managing Antimicrobial Resistance through Behaviour Change: March 16 - 17 2021

-The focus of Managing Antimicrobial Resistance through Behaviour Change is how to support the work that takes place on global and national levels to address antimicrobial resistance, with a special focus on improving knowledge and changing behaviours around antibiotic resistance.
+The Summit will support the work that takes place on global and national levels, with a special focus on improving knowledge and changing behaviours around antibiotic resistance.

 Focus at Uppsala Health Summit 2021

 At Uppsala Health Summit Managing Antimicrobial Resistance through Behaviour change we will identify existing scalable, evidence-based solutions and discuss obstacles for implementation of policies and programmes.
 What can we learn from other fields and do we need to reframe the messaging to different target-groups for better impact?

 Uppsala Health Summit 2021 stands on the shoulders of Uppsala Health Summit 2015, which addressed implementation of the Global Action Plan on Antimicrobial Resistance across six focus-areas, as well as our summit 2017 which explored One Health solutions to tackle infectious disease threats.This time we will expand the community of discussants to include a greater focus on the social and behavioural sciences.

 Uppsala Health Summit is a two-day meeting filled with results-oriented dialogues in workshops, inspiring keynote presentations and debate in plenary.
 Delegates from different sectors and countries bring key competencies to the table.
 This creates many opportunities to engage in interesting conversations and establish useful new relations.